aspirepress/InteropSpec/plugins/specification/1.0/README.md

 	  "screenshots": ""
 	},
-	"short_description": "A WordPress plugin for drag and drop 3D content creation compatible with most XR devices.", "description": "A WordPress plugin for publishing XR content with support for WebXR and popular glTF Extensions.", "download_link": "https://updater.sxp.digital/xr-publisher.zip",
+	"short_description": "A WordPress plugin for drag and drop 3D content creation compatible with most XR devices.", "download_link": "https://updater.sxp.digital/xr-publisher.zip",
 	"screenshots": [],
 	"tags": {